Chadyue-SNG/chadyue-sng.github.io/_pages/about.md

 Recently, I am working on developing a multimodal surgical robotic tactile interface based on a Collaborative Research Fund (CRF) project funded by the Hong Kong Research Grants Council (RGC).

 # 🔥 News
+- *12/2023*: One poster about the soft pouch motor has won a second-place award at The 8th Chinese Annual Seminar on Soft Robotic Theory and Technology.
+(Shenzhen, China, 2023)
+- *11/2023*: One journal paper about soft pouch motors based on liquid-to-gas phase transition is accepted and selected as the front cover.
-- *12/2022*: One paper about deep reinforcement learning based robotic palpation strategy is accepted by 2022 IEEE International Conference on Robotics and Biomimetics (ROBIO).
-(Xishuangbanna, 2022)
+- *12/2022*: One paper about deep reinforcement learning-based robotic palpation strategy is accepted by the 2022 IEEE International Conference on Robotics and Biomimetics (ROBIO).
+(Xishuangbanna, China, 2022)
-- *11/2022*: One paper about laminated continuum robot with gripping force-sensing forceps is accepted by IEEE Sensors Journal.
-(IF=4.325, 2022)
+- *11/2022*: One paper about a laminated continuum robot with gripping force-sensing forceps is accepted by IEEE Sensors Journal.
-- *11/2022*: Our proposed project on "AI-based Pulmonary Tree-branch Reconstruction for Precise Motion Planning in Personalized Robotic-assisted Bronchoscope Intervention" has been finalisted and won forth-place award in AI x HK OpenCup 2022.
+- *11/2022*: Our proposed project on "AI-based Pulmonary Tree-branch Reconstruction for Precise Motion Planning in Personalized Robotic-assisted Bronchoscope Intervention" has been finalisted and won the fourth-place award in AI x HK OpenCup 2022.
 - *07/2022*: One paper about magnetic origami spring robots is accepted by IEEE Robotics and Automation Letters (RAL) with the option of IEEE International Conference on Intelligent Robots and Systems (IROS) 2022.
-(IF=4.325, 2022)
-- *07/2022*: One paper about origami-inspired structure for multi-DOF force-sensing is accepted by Sensors.
-(IF=3.847, 2022)
+- *07/2022*: One paper about the origami-inspired structure for multi-DOF force-sensing is accepted by Sensors.
-- *05/2022*: Our Project "Magnetic Capsule Robots" and "Modular Parallel Robot" win Third-place Award and Merit Award in The 8th Hong Kong University Student Innovation and Entrepreneurship Competition.
-Many thanks for generous and continuing help from Prof. Ren and Sishen!
+- *05/2022*: Our Projects "Magnetic Capsule Robots" and "Modular Parallel Robot" won the Third-place Award and Merit Award in The 8th Hong Kong University Student Innovation and Entrepreneurship Competition.
+Many thanks for the generous and continuing help from Prof. Ren and Sishen!
 - *04/2022*: One paper about deployable tubular mechanisms is accepted by Actuators.
-(IF=2.523, 2022)
 - *11/2021*: Our Project "Magnetically-Connected Modular-Reconfigurable Mini-Robot Towards Minimally Invasive Procedures" wins Merit Award in Emedic Global 2021.
 - *08/2021*: Moving from SG to HK for my doctoral study.
 - *07/2021*: One paper about dual-mode tactile hardness sensor is accepted by Smart Materials and Structures.
-(IF=4.131, 2022)
 - *06/2021*: One paper about dynamic piezoelectric tactile sensor is accepted by IEEE Sensors Journal.
-(IF=4.325, 2022)

 # 📝 Publications
 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">Advanced Engineering Materials (Cover Invited)</div><img src='images/AEM_Front_Cover.PNG' alt="sym" width="100%"></div></div>